-By the end of 15th century Spain had claimed for itself all of South and Central America and as far north in North American as California, Utah, Wyoming, Colorado and Kansas.
-But claiming these lands and controlling them were two totally a different matters.
+By the end of the 15th century, Spain had claimed for itself all of South and Central America and as far north in North America as California, Utah, Wyoming, Colorado, and Kansas.
+But claiming these lands and controlling them were two totally different matters.

-The professional Spanish Conquistadors sole mission was to look for gold and silver, not to create settlements for Spain.
-This was very true with their North America claims.
-In fact Colorado, Utah, Wyoming and Kansas went completely unsettled by the Spanish.
+The professional Spanish Conquistadors’ sole mission was to look for gold and silver, not to create settlements for Spain.
+This was very true with their North American claims.
+In fact, Colorado, Utah, Wyoming, and Kansas went completely unsettled by the Spanish.
 The Spanish also had problems in populating the extreme northern parts of Florida and Mexico.

 Although British colonists from Georgia and the Carolina colonies had begun settling in northern Florida and its panhandle it was losing their state of Texas that worried Spain the most.

 In 1689, near Matagorda Bay in Texas, they found the remains of French explorer La Salle’s Fort Saint Louis.
 Fearing French encroachment Spain needed some way to secure the northern lands of Mexico, and the best way was to establish settlements of their own.
 They chose a method that had been successful in other regions of Mexico and California, Catholic Church Missions.